For

 recipes, pictures, what works and what doesn't.
 Great talking points

-on the subject of the canele; long running forum dates from 2002 to
+on the subject of the canele; long running forum dates back to 2002.

 Enjoy experimenting